 - PMUs sensors - measures bus angles and frequencies at high sampling rate

 - WAMS – monitoring device that time synchronise via geolocalised PMU measurements.

 Advantages & field of application

-An ex post study of the National Electric Reliability Council on the black-outs in the US showed that the maloperation of relays has contributed to 70% of black-outs in the US.
-Adaptive protection technologies constitute therefore a potential facilitator of the reliability, resilience and security of the future power system.
-Indeed real-time adaptation of the system protection actions to the true system state enable to prevent cascade failures and wide area disturbances to power system blackouts, to ensure the security of back-up relays, and to limit the impact of hidden failures that are revealed under stressed conditions.
+An ex post study of the National Electric Reliability Council on black-outs in the US showed that the maloperation of relays has contributed to 70% of US black-outs.
+Adaptive protection technologies therefore a potential facilitator of the reliability, resilience and security of the future power system.
+Indeed, real-time adaptation of the system protection actions to the true system state enable the prevention of cascade failures and wide area disturbances to power system blackouts, ensure the security of back-up relays and limit the impact of hidden failures that are revealed under stressed conditions.

 Technology Readiness Level

 Wide area, adaptative protection addresses a large variety of technologies of various levels of maturity and TRL ranges from TRL 2 – Technology formulation (concept and application) to TRL 9 – System ready for full scale deployment.

 Research & Development

 Current fields of research include topics that could be grouped.

 - Smart coordination of overall protection devices, improved speed for detection and clearing